itsalwaysbenny/CV-Ben-Taylor/README.md

  I have always been a hard working and dedicated individual in any job role I have undertaken.
 Now as I look to change career I am showing a heightened sense of dedication within full time education and looking for a successful new career path for the future.

 #### Inquisitive
- Having an inquisitive nature has always brought great enjoyment when harvesting new knowledge.
-I have found coding to be a new and exciting challenge that I am by curious to continue in and look forward to working in a new career which will provide daily mental challenges.
+ Due to having an inquisitive nature I have always found great enjoyment gaining new knowledge.
+Coding has been a new and exciting challenge which I am eager to continue in.
+I am looking forward to working in an environment and industry which will provide constant challenges and fulfilment.

 #### Team player
  In past employment I have always enjoyed working within, and managing a team.
 Perspective from both sides gives an insight into